ahaoboy/mpv-easy-cdn-updater/README.md

-This is the cdn repository for mpv-build, ffmpeg and yt-dlp are removed to reduce the size
+This is the cdn repository for mpv-build

+Since it is impossible to optimize the size of github .git, Maybe need find a free CDN that can host files around 500mb.

 ## Related Links